How It Works

 end

 Concert complete.
-Soul prompt, badge awarded.
+Soul prompt, engagement summary of what you experienced and missed, badge awarded.
 The math goes quiet.

 Speed control

 The speed parameter (1–5) controls how fast events are delivered.
 Speed 1 is real-time.
 A 4-minute song takes 4 minutes.
 Speed 5 compresses it to ~48 seconds.
+Dev mode allows up to 50x for testing.
 The sequence never changes: verse before chorus, buildup before drop.
 Only the pace changes.

 Recovery